Put your best face on - you have to wear a face covering on your journey

 Where do I have to wear a face covering?

-It is mandatory to wear a face covering both onboard the bus and in the bus station.
+It is mandatory to wear a face covering both onboard the bus and in the bus station, unless you are exempt under the Government's guidance.

 Why do I have to wear a face covering?